RazorFlow/docs/src/content/php/guide/components/kpi/value_format.md

 ### Formatting the number

-You can format the number displayed in the KPI by passing an option to  the {{ linkApi("js", "KPIComponent", "setValue") }} function like this:
+You can format the number displayed in the KPI by passing an option to  the {{ linkApi("php", "KPIComponent", "setValue") }} function like this:

 ~~~
 $kpi->setValue (42, array(